gasparka/thesis/docs/pyha.rst

 This example shows that in hardware operations have a price in terms of resource usage.
-This is a big difference to software, where operations cost execution time.
+This is a big difference to software, where operations cost execution time instead.

+..
     Sharing the hardware resources is possible by using state-machines, but this quickly rises the design complexity.

-All the simulations for this designs result in same output.
 Key idea to understand is that while the software and hardware execute the ``main`` function in different ways, they result in same output, so in that sense they are equal.
+This idea is confirmed by Pyha simulation, reporting equal outputs for all simulations.

-Huge upside of Pyha is that designs can be debugged, the 'Pyha' simulations just runs the ``main`` function so all kinds of Python tools can be used.
+Huge upside of Pyha is that designs can be debugged.
+Pyha simulations just runs the ``main`` function so all kinds of Python tools can be used.
 :numref:`add_multi_debug` shows a debugging session on the :numref:`pyha_adder_comp` code.
 Using Python tools for debugging can greatly increase the designers productivity.